weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 `globe.position.z = -300;`

-##### 7. Add lighting
+#### 7. Add lighting

-Since we used MeshBasicMaterial in the previous step (a material which is not affected by lighting), this next step is dispensable, but I wanted to include it in this tutorial because it’s usually an important component of a 3D scene.
+Since we used MeshBasicMaterial in the previous step (a material which is not affected by lighting), this next step is dispensable, but I we’re including it in this tutorial because it’s usually an important component of a 3D scene.

 First we’ll create a point light (the library has several other types of light):